-C. Non-compliance with Historic Precinct Intent and Standards give priority to the protection of the historic integrity of the individual buildings, groups of buildings and the general streetscape within the historic areas of Oatlands ensure the design and external appearance of new buildings ......respects and maintains the historic character and heritage values ensure that new buildings do not visually dominate neighbhouring 19th Century buildings maintain the visual amenity of the historic buildings when viewed from......streets within the settlements
+C. Non-compliance with Historic Precinct Intent and Standards give priority to the protection of the historic integrity of the individual buildings, groups of buildings and the general streetscape within the historic areas of Oatlands ......

 The Planning Scheme at 9.1.1 says that the intent of Historic Precinct Area is to conserve and enhance the historic character of Oatlands, Kempton and Campania, and more specifically it is to: